 Swamp milkweed is lovely in the perennial border planted alongside other plants that tolerate sun/part shade, including New England aster, tall American bell flower, three-lobed coneflower, blue vervain, wild iris, and boneset.
 It also makes a great addition to the edge of a pond or stream, or in a rain garden (See A Rain Garden at Your Downspout ).
 Although summer aphids may pay a visit (they need to eat, too!), the plant tolerates them without much damage.
-The last benefit to mention is that swamp milkweed is deer resistant, which merely means it is not a preferred food (akin to cooked spinach for deer!).
-With its value to wildlife, attractive habit, and deer resistance, swamp milkweed is indeed a super-plant and a great addition to your home garden.
+The last benefit to mention is that swamp milkweed is deer resistant, which merely means it is not a preferred food.
+With its value to wildlife, attractive habit, and deer resistance, swamp milkweed makes a great addition to your home garden.

 Growing Swamp Milkweed

 Swamp milkweed is easy to grow from seed.
-To grow your own swamp milkweed, plant seeds in a pot out doors in the fall, winter or early spring.
+To grow your own swamp milkweed, plant seeds in a pot outdoors in the fall, winter or early spring.
 The wet, cold conditions mimic wild seed propagation in nature and the seeds will germinate in mid spring.
 To learn more about growing and sowing the seeds of native milkweeds, read MONARCHS AND MILKWEED: Creating a Landscape in Maine to Support Monarch Butterflies and Other Pollinating Insects.
+To purchase Swamp Milkweed seeds, visit our shop.

 Swamp Milkweed Fun Facts